Pseudo-Labeling for Massively Multilingual Speech Recognition: Introduction

 A key ingredient of modern state-of-the-art monolingual ASR missing from current multilingual models is \textit{pseudo-labeling} \cite{lee2013pseudo}, a technique for harnessing unlabeled datasets that has recently begun consistently yielding performance gains even for ASR tasks with large labeled datasets like LibriSpeech~\cite{synnaeve2019end,zhang2020pushing,xu2021self}.
 In pseudo-labeling, a model trained on a labeled dataset is used to generate labels for an unlabeled dataset, and those pseudo-labels (PLs) are then used to train a model.
 Many variants of pseudo-labeling exist: for instance, the same model used to generate PLs can also be trained on those PLs \cite{xu2020iterative,higuchi2021momentum,likhomanenko2021slimipl}, or PLs generated by a teacher model can be used to train a new student model \cite{synnaeve2019end,xu2021self, kahn2020self, park2020improved}.

 In this work, we go beyond the monolingual setting and demonstrate the use of pseudo-labeling to improve a massively multilingual speech recognizer trained on all 60 languages of the Common Voice dataset~\cite{ardila2020common} simultaneously.
 First, we show that self-training on all unlabeled data in the multilingual VoxPopuli dataset~\cite{wang2021voxpopuli} at once tends to produce poor PLs for low-resource languages, and instead propose a simple recipe (Fig. \ref{training_diagram}) in which the model is first fine-tuned for a particular language before pseudo-labeling.
-Next, we compare a number of methods for training with the generated PLs, and find that training a larger model from scratch on all labeled and pseudo-labeled data works best.
+Next, we compare a number of methods for training with the generated PLs, and find that training a larger model from scratch on all labeled and pseudo-labeled data, followed by fine-tuning on labeled data, works best.
 Finally, we show that the use of pseudo-labeled data improves out-of-domain generalization through experiments on LibriSpeech~\cite{panayotov2015librispeech}.
-Unlike much previous work on this topic, our experiments use only open-source data, and we release the model for those who would like to experiment with it further.\footnote{The model checkpoints can be found at \texttt{(link to be added later)}.}
+Unlike much previous work on this topic, our experiments use only open-source data, and we release our code and models for those who would like to experiment with them further.\footnote{For code, model checkpoints, and a Colab notebook showing how to perform inference, see: \url{https://github.com/flashlight/wav2letter/tree/main/recipes/mling_pl}}